hpca01/SimpleTCP/README.md

 ## Simple TCP server
 As title states, this is a simple TCP server written in C. A good weekend project.

-Next is to move on up to HTTP(basically a TCP with "formatted" returns)

 **To start project use the Makefile**